JustJay7/Handwritten-Digit-Classification-using-ML/README.md

 NumPy, Matplotlib

 **Dataset:**
 TensorFlow’s built-in MNIST dataset (28x28 grayscale images).
-There is no need to download the dataset, however, if you are curious what it looks like, you may download the dataset [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
+There is no need to download the dataset, however, if you are curious to see what it looks like, you may download the dataset [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 ---